OPCFoundation/UA-Nodeset/readme.md

 * *.Types.bsd - The OPC Binary schema for the DataTypes defined by the specification (obsolete);
 * *.NodeIds.csv - A CSV file containing the NodeIds assigned to Nodes defined by the specification;

-In addition the following non-normative support files may be published:
+In addition, the following non-normative support files may be published:
 * *.Classes.cs - C# classes for Nodes used with the [.NETStandard](https://github.com/OPCFoundation/UA-.NETStandard) stack;
 * *.DataTypes.cs - C# classes for DataTypes used with the [.NETStandard](https://github.com/OPCFoundation/UA-.NETStandard) stack;
 * *.Constants.cs - C# constant declarations used with the [.NETStandard](https://github.com/OPCFoundation/UA-.NETStandard) stack;